 U.S. food and drink producers spend billions of dollars each year in downtime, increased energy bills and the early renewal of capital equipment caused by hard water limescale blocking lines and leaving calcium carbonate deposits on water fed equipment.

-Economic activity in the manufacturing sector is at its highest levels since June 2011, say the nation’s supply executives in the latest Manufacturing Institute for Supply Management (ISM) Report On Business.
-A surge in production and new orders in July gives growth momentum to the sector.
+Economic activity in the manufacturing sector expanded in October for the fifth consecutive month, and the overall economy grew for the 53rd consecutive month, say the nation’s supply executives in the latest Manufacturing Institute for Supply Management (ISM) Report On Business.

 Consumers should not be misled by intentionally false or misleading labels.
 But if the ultimate goal of consumer protection statutes and class action litigation is advancement of consumers’ best interests, should we all have to pay higher prices for products because of the way some purchasers allegedly interpret words such as “natural”?

 More than two years since the Food Safety Modernization Act was signed into law, the FDA has issued the requisite regulations to implement its proactive mandate.
 While these regulations are still in the proposed stage, it would be wise for food manufacturers to learn them in advance of their finalization and begin these preventative measures.